rescriptbr/reform/README.md

 ## Caveats

-Unfortunately, due to type limitations, currently on `string` types are supported.
+Unfortunately, due to type limitations, currently only `string` types are supported.
+But don't worry we'll address this issue soon.

 ## Component params
 Each ReForm module is a ReasonReact component